Scalingo/documentation/_posts/platform/app/2000-01-01-filesystem.md

 ## Introduction

-Applications often need to store files such as users uploads or simply runtime temporary files for instance.
+Applications often need to store files such as users uploads or runtime temporary files for instance.
 The file system located on the disk alongside your app on the platform is temporary, it means that each time your application is restarted or redeployed, it gets a new file system, files stored previously on it won't be